 For a proper relaxing brunch, head to Ocho which is set in the corner of a Georgian style building on the banks of Speirs Wharf canal and feel like you are escaping it all, just five minutes from the city centre.
 Here you can create your own brunch; choose from sourdough, sweet potato rosti or granary toast for the base, then eggs your way, choice of two toppings and sauce.

-Botany (weekends only)
+The Botany (weekends only)

 Open at the weekends only, The Botany offers the chance to enjoy brunch in a glasshouse conservatory overlooking beautiful gardens.
-The menu ranges from the simple botany bap with various filling options to a tasty traditional kedgeree.
+The menu ranges from the simple Botany Bap with various filling options to a tasty traditional kedgeree.

-Based on Maryhill Road, the artisan café is styled in 1950s décor, with booths big enough for all the family to gather in to enjoy brunch.
-Check out the old school jukebox at Café D'Jaconelli and select a soundtrack to get the day going.
+Based on Maryhill Road, the artisan cafe is styled in 1950s décor, with booths big enough for all the family to gather in to enjoy brunch.
+Check out the old school jukebox at Cafe D'Jaconelli and select a soundtrack to get the day going.